The Law Foundation of BC has established a fund of $500,000 for 2020 for one-time projects.

 Application and Assessment Process

 We strongly encourage you to contact the Law Foundation before preparing your application to discuss your project idea.
 This is an opportunity to discuss the project funding process and get assistance/feedback on your project idea and how it relates to the Law Foundation mandate.
-We encourage you to get this feedback as early in the process as you can.
+We encourage you to get this feedback as early in the process as you can, but no later than February 21, 2020.

 Project grants are NOT awarded under this initiative for: